Skip to main content

 What are other nations doing around Land Use?

 A range of approaches is being taken to this issue in the different jurisdictions of the UK and Ireland and there is much to be learned from each other’s experience.
-The concept of a Land Management Framework has been discussed in England for some time, with DEFRA due to publish a LMF by the end of June 2024, having been delayed due to the various changes in political leadership.
+The concept of a Land Management Framework has been discussed in England for some time, with DEFRA due to publish a LMF in 2024, having been delayed due to the various changes in political leadership.
 All other nations across the British Isles are developing strategies for their land in one way or another.
 Scotland is on its third Land Use Strategy which takes them to 2026.
 Wales published a Sustainable Land Management Framework in 2023.
 Ireland and Northern Ireland are also developing strategies for Land Use.

 Some of the common themes emerging from these approaches are: